Carokyp/Forest-Pals/README.md

 #### Windows

-1. Go to [this repository](https://carokyp.github.io/Forest-Pals/)on GitHub
+1. Go to [this repository](https://carokyp.github.io/Forest-Pals/) on GitHub
 2. Click Code, select HTTPS, and copy the link.

 <div align="center">